Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Or Old Spice.

-Those brands may be able to get away with only posting their own content because they have spent years building a brand that publishes off-kilter content people love.
+Those brands can get increasing likes and may be able to get away with only posting their own content because they have spent years building a brand that publishes off-kilter content people love.

-If you, for example, run a local pizza joint in Seattle, you need to post content that people who love pizza will like.
+If you, for example, run a local pizza joint in Seattle, you need to post content that your followers likes, that the people who love pizza will like.

 Or, let’s say you run a parenting publication.
-You can’t just post links to your website — you need to start conversations.
+Word of caution: you can’t just post links to your website — you need to start conversations.

 So, how do you start conversations on Facebook?